Youth who have suffered trauma can become our future leaders.

 UCAN operates under the cornerstones of a consistent presence, meaningful programming and unrivaled diversity.
 Founded 149 years ago as a Civil War orphanage, we are one of Chicago’s oldest, yet most innovative, social service agencies.

-UCAN serves over 11,600 at-risk children, youth and families across Illinois through more than 30 programs that create a healing process for youth who have experienced trauma and provide a continuum of care, including the following services:
+UCAN serves and impacts over 15,000 at-risk children, youth and families across Illinois through programs that create a healing process for youth who have experienced trauma and provide a continuum of care, including the following services:

 - Therapeutic Youth Home